chesha1/NTU_SP_Courses/README.md

 It is the reference book of the course.
 The typesetting of the book is great and the book itself looks good, but in terms of content, I do not recommend it.

 #### Image and video compression for multimedia engineering: fundamentals, algorithms, and standards
 This book is better than the former two books.
+In terms of encoding of JPEG, it gives the detailed introduciton.